wangchning/vocabulary/Vocabulary.md

 - I'm afraid that problem is beyond the scope of my lecture.
 - We would now like to broaden the scope of the enquiry and look at more general matters.

+### springiness
+> : the elasticity of something that can be stretched and returns to its original length

 ### sophisticated &emsp; /sə'fɪstɪkeɪtɪd/
 - Honeybees use one of the most sophisticated communication systems of any insect.